jergason/utahjs-reverse-consumer/README.md

 # Utahjs Reverse Consumer

-This is a teeny example app showing how to consume a browser module with and Browserify.
+This is a teeny example app showing how to consume our [utahjs-reverse](https://github.com/jergason/utahjs-reverse) module with browserify and npm.

 It is just a simple react app that renders some text into a Reverse component